yasirkula/UnityNativeCamera/.github/README.md

 **[GitHub Sponsors ☕](https://github.com/sponsors/yasirkula)**

-This plugin helps you take pictures/record videos natively with your device's camera on Android and iOS.
+This plugin helps you take pictures/record videos natively with your device's camera on Android & iOS (other platforms aren't supported).
 It has built-in support for runtime permissions, as well.

 ## INSTALLATION